MCxQC/Hello-World/README.md

 * Applying Changes
   - To apply modifications, make sure to click the "Apply" button after creating or modifying an event, changing the WMI period, loading a profile from the event manager GUI etc...

-* Themes creation
+* Themes Creation
-  - Create a folder named "Themes" in the root directory if it has not already been created.
+  - If not already present, create a "Themes" folder in the root directory.
   - Within that folder, create another folder and place 14 icons named: "about", "checkmark", "edit", "events", "exit", "folder", "loading", "main", "plus", "profile", "reload", "select", "settings", "tools".
   - To apply, select it from the dropdown menu in the settings.

+* Notification Sounds
+ - If not already present, create a "Sounds" folder in the root directory.
+ - Place WAV files within that folder.

 * Start with Windows
   - To automatically run this script on startup, add its shortcut to the Startup folder.

 ## Event Parameters
   > - **Event Name**
   >
   > - **Function**
-  >    - The name of the function to call when the event is created/terminated.
-To call the function, append "_Created" and/or "_Terminated" to the function name.
+  >    - The name of the function to call upon event creation or termination.
+To call the function, append "_Created" or "_Terminated" to the function name.
   >
+  > - **Tooltip**
+  >    - Display a tooltip in the top-left corner containing event information upon event creation or termination.
+  >
+  > - **Notify**
+  >    - Display a notification GUI in the bottom-right corner upon event creation or termination.
+  >
+  > - **Log**
+  >    - Write the event information to 'EventsLog.txt' upon event creation or termination.
+  >
+  > - **Sound**
+  >    - Notification Sounds upon event creation or termination.

 ### Window Parameters
   > - **WinTitle**